EspadaSer/PUBGMovieDelete/README.md

 - Download [latest PUBGMovieDelete from releases](https://github.com/EspadaSer/PUBGMovieDelete/releases)
 - Extract the files
 - Run PUBGMovieDelete.exe
+- A cmd window should appear.
+- Try option b first and see if it works.
+Otherwise choose option a and set up the actual path of your PUBG files.
-- A cmd windows should appear telling you if it could find and delete the desired files.
-Press any key to close the window.
+- Press ENTER to close the program

 ## Troubleshooting

 - You may need to run the program as an administrator depending on the version.
-- Depending on the version of PUBGMovieDelete you are using, the program will try to detect where your PUBG game files are located and it will delete the movie files.
-If for any reason it can not locate the game files, you will have to edit the *path.txt* file generated.
-This file is located in the same folder where *PUBGMovieDelete.exe* is.
-Just change the default path for the game to the actual path of your game installation.
-You will need to run the program again afterwards.
-Keep in mind that the program cannot delete the files if they were already deleted.
+- If you choose the option b, the program will try to automatically detect the location of your PUBG installation and delete the movie files.
+- If autodetect did not work, you will have to use the custom location option.
+Run the program once and choose the option a.
+This will create the path.txt file in the same location of PUBGMovieDelete.exe.
+Close the program and edit path.txt with the actual path of your game install location.
+Then run PUBGMovieDelete.exe again and choose again the option a.
+- Keep in mind that the program cannot delete the files if they were already deleted
+- Steam may download the movie files again when there is a game update.
+Simply run the program again when this happens.

 ## Credits